 Fortunately, if your injuries were caused by another person, you may have grounds to file a claim with the help of a DuBois personal injury lawyer.
-A personal injury lawyer could provide advice and support through every step of the case.
+An experienced attorney could provide advice and support through every step of the case.

-There are three main categories of injury claims: intentional torts, negligence, and strict liability.
+There are three main categories of injury claims in DuBois: intentional torts, negligence, and strict liability.
 These categories have different requirements that must be met to recover compensation from the at-fault person.

 Intentional torts are injuries inflicted by someone deliberately.
 For example, a physical altercation on the street is an intentional tort because the attacker intended to cause harm.
 A victim must prove that the defendant caused the injuries purposefully or had knowledge that his or her actions could result in injury.